MinaYimam/Java_Auto_Grader_11/Lab 11 Questions.md

 * Use the String entered to set the resolution of the ticket.
 * Set the date it was resolved to the current date/time
 * Set the status to TicketStatus.RESOLVED
-* Call controller's `resolveTicket` method to remove this Ticket from the ticket store, and add it to the resolved tickets store.
+* Call controller's `updateTicket` method to modify this Ticket's entry in the database.
 * Display a message dialog with a confirmation message.
 * The GUI should update `ticketList` so the resolved Ticket is no longer in the list.
 Display all the remaining open Tickets.
 * `ticketListStatusDescription` should show the String `ALL_TICKETS`.